| Romans 9:18-21 states: "Therefore hath he mercy

 unto Himself, and that He is under no obligation to give an

-The Scriptures are very plain in stating that God does as
+account of His matters to any."
+3 The Scriptures are very plain in stating that God does as

 He pleases, when He pleases, and how He pleases.
 He is the